 that patriarchy can be hard on men and women alike.

 The dialogue process typically will begin with a meal together, an opportunity to break bread with some warm-up questions to get to know each other.
 We will then move into smaller, circulating rounds with different questions and different people, ending with one large circle for a final facilitated conversation.
 The discussion topics will vary with the group but may include:

 How have you personally been affected by gender?
 Is there a story or event in your life that captures its impact on you?

 What is masculine about you?
 Feminine about you?
 What are the gifts of your masculine?
 Your feminine?
 What’s the baggage?

 Describe a time that you were angry at someone and there was a gender component to your anger.
 What was the need you had that was frustrated?
 In what ways did you feel not seen?

 How does race intersect with gender for you?

 What’s the gender future you wish to see – for yourself, for your kids if you have them, for everyone?

-The dialogue will be facilitated by Susan Coleman who will bring both her deep experience in dialogue and facilitation and a humble and curious soul who is interested in this exploration and going higher together.
+The dialogue will be facilitated by Susan who will bring both her deep facilitation experience and a humble and curious soul who is interested in this exploration and “up-leveling” it together.